-Violinist and APO Concertmaster Andrew Beer has been described as a “virtuoso soloist” by the San Francisco Classical Voice, as possessing a “glorious string tone” by Strad Magazine, and as a “musical gift” by the New York Times.
-He has performed extensively throughout North America, Europe, Asia and Australasia, including live broadcasts on NHK Japan, CBC Radio-Canada, WQXR New York, RNZ Concert and ABC Classic.
+Violinist Andrew Beer has been described as a “virtuoso soloist” by the San Francisco Classical Voice, as possessing a “glorious string tone” by Strad Magazine, and as a “musical gift” by the New York Times.
+His NZ-premiere performance of the Ligeti Concerto was described by Peter Hoar of RNZ as “a consummate performance” and “one of the most exciting things I’ve heard for a while.”
+Andrew has performed extensively throughout North America, Europe, Asia and Australasia, and his performances have been broadcast on NHK Japan, Vietnamese television, CBC Radio-Canada, Minnesota Public Radio, Vermont Public Radio, WQXR New York, Radio NZ Concert FM and ABC Classic FM.

-Outside his busy performing schedule, Andrew teaches both privately and at the University of Auckland, and has been a guest teacher at Harvard and McGill Universities.
-He frequently serves as a panellist for competitions and scholarship funds throughout New Zealand, including the prestigious Michael Hill International Violin Competition.
-Humanitarian and outreach concerts have played an important role in his musical output, and through such endeavours he was awarded a US Congressional Commendation in 2006.
+Outside his busy performing schedule, Andrew teaches both privately and at the University of Auckland, and he has been a guest teacher and performer at Harvard and McGill Universities.
+Humanitarian and outreach concerts have also played an important role in his musical output, and through such endeavours he was awarded a U.S. Congressional Commendation in 2006.

 Andrew performs on a J.B.
 Vuillaume violin from 1845, and a J.J.
 Martin bow from 1880.